Posted by Robert Half Finance & Accounting on Tuesday, May 23, 2017 - 10:00 | Follow me

 Accounting and finance professionals face tough decisions every day.
 One is this: CPA vs. CMA.
-Yes, that's whether to pursue a CPA (certified public accountant) license versus a CMA (certified management accountant) finance certification.
-Both provide their own benefits, so when it comes to deciding which to pursue, it’s not a matter of which one is better.
+Yes, that's whether to pursue a CPA (certified public accountant) license versus a CMA (certified management accountant) certification.
+What's the difference?
+Both provide their own benefits, and when it comes to deciding what credential to pursue, it’s not a matter of which one is better.

 It’s a matter of which is better for you.
 (Sometimes, the answer may be both.)

-Here’s a quick, side-by-side "CPA vs. CMA" summary to help you evaluate the options when exploring which finance certification is best:
+Here’s a quick, side-by-side "CPA vs. CMA" summary to help you evaluate the options when exploring which certification is best, the CMA certification or the CPA:

-What you’ll need: A bachelor’s degree (with a minimum of accounting coursework) and one to two years of experience under the supervision of a licensed CPA.
+What you’ll need: A bachelor’s degree (with additional requirements in accounting and business-related college courses) and one or two years of experience under the supervision of a licensed CPA.
 These requirements vary from state to state.

-Cost: Exam, application and licensure fees combined with review courses and an ethics exam (obligatory in some states) can be as high as $3,000.
+Cost: Exam, application and licensure fees combined with a review course fee (mid-range cost: $1,700) and an ethics exam (obligatory in some states) can be as high as $3,000.

 Compare the CMA certification